adminGCT4545/BOOKSL_NIGHTLY/README.md

 - `npm run build` - Build for production
 - `npm run lint` - Run ESLint to check code quality
 - `npm run preview` - Preview the production build locally
+- `./setup-database.sh` - Set up the PostgreSQL database

+### Database Management

+The application uses PostgreSQL to store train journey data.
+The database connection is managed by the `dbService.ts` module, which uses the node-postgres library to connect to the database.

+Key database files:
+- `.env` - Contains database connection parameters
+- `setup-database.sql` - SQL script to create tables and insert sample data
+- `setup-database.sh` - Shell script to automate database setup
+- `src/services/dbService.ts` - Database connection service
+- `src/services/dataService.ts` - Service to transform database data for the dashboard

+If you need to modify the database schema or sample data, edit the `setup-database.sql` file and run the setup script again.

 ### Customization